Quanta ControlQuantaControl

 What is a CIC Filter?

-A Cascaded Integrator-Comb (CIC) filter is a class of FIR filter that performs decimation (sample rate reduction) without requiring any multipliers.
-This makes them exceptionally efficient on FPGAs, where multiplier resources (DSP slices) are limited and valuable.
+A Cascaded Integrator-Comb (CIC) filter is a highly efficient class of FIR filter that performs decimation (sample rate reduction) and interpolation without requiring any multipliers.
+This makes them exceptionally efficient on FPGAs, where multiplier resources (DSP slices) are often the bottleneck.

-In our feedback controller, the CIC filter serves a critical role: reducing the 125 MSPS ADC sample rate to 1 MSPS for the PID controller.
-This gives the PID controller more time to compute while also reducing high-frequency noise.
+In our feedback controller architecture, the CIC filter serves a critical role: reducing the 125 MSPS ADC sample rate to a 1 MSPS rate suitable for the PID controller.
+This decimation process provides significant processing gain and reduces the high-frequency noise bandwidth before the feedback logic.

 Parameters